rorsach/maze/README.md

 - Without using a grid, cells as linked list.
 - Use adjacency list, adjacency matrix.
 - Animate shortest path drawing.
+- Use seeds to be able to reproduce a given maze.

 ## Reference Documentation ##